-Important indicators of the office market include the total office area in the city, as well as office area in various (facility standard) classes, and rates for facility rental.
+classes, and rates for facility rental.
 The office area in the region has been on the rise in recent years, mainly due to new investments in office buildings in Szczecin.
 This trend, however, is not as intensive as in other Westpomeranian cities.

-Analyses concerning the office market in Polish cities (Kraków, Wrocław, Trójmiasto, Katowice, Poznań, Łódź, Szczecin and Lublin) reveal that the highest vacancy rate of office area, as at 2016, was recorded in Szczecin - 14.7% (and the lowest in Łódź - 6.2%).
+Analyses concerning the office market in Polish cities (Kraków, Wrocław, Trójmiasto, Katowice, Poznań, Łódź, Szczecin and Lublin) reveal that the highest vacancy rate of office area, as of 2016, was recorded in Szczecin - 14.7% (and the lowest in Łódź - 6.2%).
 This results, inter alia, from the intensive making up for investment arrears in the context of office space.
 Only a few years ago, Szczecin had the smallest office area as compared to other analysed cities.

 The demand for office space is shaped mainly by enterprises operating in the field of modern business services.
 Szczecin currently forms one of the major office markets in Poland.
 In 2016 the supply of office space in the city reached approximately 156,150 square metres, with around 18,300 square metres of offices being still under construction.
 In 2016 the Storrady Park Offices complex was commissioned for use in Szczecin.
 This investment comprises three office, commercial and service buildings, the total usable floor of which amounts to approximately 10,000 square metres.
 Space in this office complex is currently rented by ICT enterprises.
 The construction of Szczecin Business Plaza, an office and service centre, has also been recently launched in the capital city of West Pomerania.
 Once completed, the centre will offer 11,100 square metres of usable floor space.
 Almost the whole space intended for rental as part of the first stage of the investment has already been reserved by future tenants.
 It covers 2 office buildings to be commissioned in Q3 2017, each comprising 1,500 square metres in total.
-Two other facilities are planned to be commissioned as part of stage two31.
+Two other facilities are planned to be commissioned as part of stage two4.